 Tongariro Alpine Crossing

 Further afield you’ve got the famous Tongariro Alpine Crossing.
-You’re gonna want to do you research before attempting this beast.
+You’re going to want to do your research before attempting this beast.
 The track is a not-so-casual 19.4-kilometres long and the weather can be unpredictable.
-Make sure you’re prepared for the elements and arrange transport to drop you off the the beginning of the track and pick you up at the end.
+Make sure you’re prepared for the elements and arrange transport to drop you off at the beginning of the track and pick you up at the end.

-Safety aside, you’ll cross some pretty incred volcanic terrain on this hike.
-Think steaming vents, hot springs, water-filled craters and the volcanic peaks of Ngauruhoe, Tongariro and Ruapehu—maybe even Mount Taranaki if you’re lucky!
+Safety aside, you’ll cross some pretty incredible volcanic terrain on this hike.
+Think steaming vents, hot springs, water-filled craters and the volcanic peaks of Ngauruhoe, Tongariro and Ruapehu—maybe even Mount Taranaki if you’re lucky.

 The hike takes anywhere between five-and-a-half to seven-and-a-half hours.
 If you’re wanting to make a weekend of it, you can opt to stay in the 20-bunk Mangatepopo Hut.